Reading

 As pupils move into year 2, they continue to access a daily phonics lesson, which after careful teacher assessment moves on to concentrate on application of phonics in a broader context.
 From year 2, children begin to access comprehension lessons as the main approach to teaching reading skills, which is the adopted approach as pupils move throughout key stage 2.

-Key Stage 2 - NEW READING CURRICULUM LAUNCHED THIS YEAR
+Key Stage 2 - READING CURRICULUM

 The main focus is on discussion; we want to allow pupils time to share their ideas and thoughts with their partner and the class, developing their inference skills and ability to articulate and justify their ideas.
 They will also have chance to independently apply their skills at the end of the lesson answering a range of questions in written form.